dssg/mlforpublicpolicylab/techhelp/README.md

 1. Make sure you are on cmu vpn (Full VPN group)
 2. Connect to class server: mlpolicylab.dssg.io (command line/terminal/putty) : type `ssh your_andrew_id@server.mlpolicylab.dssg.io`
 3. Connect to database server: mlpolicylab.db.dssg.io If you're on the server, type `psql -h database.mlpolicylab.dssg.io -U YOUR_ANDREW_ID group_students_database`
-4. setting up dbeaver (a visual ide to the database) [instructions are here](https://github.com/dssg/mlforpublicpolicylab/raw/master/techhelp/dbeaver_instructions.pdf)
+4. Setting up dbeaver or dbvisualizer (a visual ide to the database) [instructions are here](https://github.com/dssg/mlforpublicpolicylab/raw/master/techhelp/dbeaver_instructions.pdf)

 **Detailed instructions** are [available here](infrastructure_quickstart.md) and will be covered at the first Wednesday tech